Data Breach Fines: What You Need to Know

 Understanding the three main types of XSS attacks can help you plan to mitigate them using one of these four recommended strategies.

-Cross site scripting (XSS) is an application security vulnerability that allows a hacker to inject malicious code into a website or mobile application.
+Cross-site scripting (XSS) is an application security vulnerability that allows a hacker to inject malicious code into a website or mobile application.
 XSS flaws have been known and studied since the 2000s.
+Understanding the different types of XSS attacks is crucial as these flaws have been known and studied since the 2000s.
 Despite their popularity and plague, they are still frequently found and do not show signs of disappearing anytime soon.
 The impact of an XSS attack can be an important finding in penetration testing.
 XSS attacks occur when a malicious user enters a piece of code as input data.
 The malicious code is eventually interpreted as DOM markup and runs on a victim’s browser.
-With their code running on the victim’s browser, the attacker is able to steal confidential information and perform other actions in the context of that user, also bypassing numerous security controls like the same-origin policy.
+With their code running on the victim’s browser, the attacker can steal confidential information and perform other actions in the context of that user, also bypassing numerous security controls like the same-origin policy.

 Stored XSS is when the malicious script is injected into a vulnerable app where it is persisted or stored on the vulnerable page of the application.
 When a victim loads the affected page in the application the malicious script will execute the context of a user’s session.
 Here is an example of stored XSS in the Elementor Page Builder tool.